Smoke bush: pruning, propagation & the most beautiful varieties

 Before the leaves say goodbye, they light up once again in orange and yellow tones [Photo: Wiert nieuman/ Shutterstock.com]

-For cuttings, do not use the youngest nor oldest branches.
-The time is right if the branch can be bent a little and then breaks.
-Cuttings should be taken in summer from July to August, preferably in the morning.
-Make the cut below a leaf node and take sections around 8 to 12 cm long.
-They should be kept cool and moist until planting.
-After removing the lower leaves and a little of the bark at the bottom, the wound must be dipped in a rooting hormone because the smoke tree struggles to form roots on its own.
-You can now put the cuttings in prepared pots with a permeable, moist substrate.
-To maintain moisture, a plastic bag can be placed over the pot.
-After a few weeks, enough roots should have formed to move the plants to a larger pot.
+When propagating with smoke bush cuttings, do not use the youngest or oldest branches.
+The branches that can be bent slightly before breaking are ideal.
+Take cuttings in summer, from July to August, preferably in the morning.
+To do this, locate sections 8 to 12cm long and cut them just below a leaf node.
+Keep the cuttings cool and moist until it is time to plant them.
+To help the cuttings take root, remove the lower leaves and some of the bark, and dip the wounded part in rooting hormone.
+Then plant the cotinus cuttings in prepared pots with a permeable, moist substrate.
+To maintain moisture, place a plastic covering over the pot.
+After a few weeks, enough roots will have formed to move the plants to a larger pot.

 Smoke tree seeds